CSIprinceton/workshop-july-2023/hands-on-sessions/day-2/6-error-analysis/README.md

 ## Objectives

 This is a short session where we will
-- Learn to use Python APIs for model inference
+- Learn to use Python APIs for model inference of DP
 - Compute and analyze the root mean square error
 - Make parity plots and error distribution plots

 ## Prerequisites

-It is assumed that the student has finish the active learning [day 1](https://github.com/CSIprinceton/workshop-july-2023/tree/main/hands-on-sessions/day-2/5-active-learning) session and obtained the datasets and trained models.
+It is assumed that the student has finish the [active learning session](https://github.com/CSIprinceton/workshop-july-2023/tree/main/hands-on-sessions/day-2/5-active-learning) and obtained the datasets and trained models.

 ## Running Jupyter Notebook

-The example code is given in the jupyter notebooks ```Analysis.ipynb```, and you can run it and tweek it for further analysis.
-Jupyter notebooks can be run the virtual machine and open it in your local browser.
+The example code is given in the jupyter notebook ```Analysis.ipynb```.
+You can run it and tweek it for further analysis.
+Jupyter notebooks can be run on the virtual machine and opened in your local browser.
 In order to do this, first execute on the remote machine:
 ```
 nohup jupyter notebook --port=2333 &